astro-fusion/astro-blogs/20_Transit/02_Moon_Transit/200102_Moon_transit_2nd_house_from_natal_moon.md

 ---
-title: ' "Moon transit 2nd house from natal moon"'
+title:  "Moon transit 2nd house from natal moon"
 description: |
    "The Moon's transit through the 2nd house from the natal Moon is generally challenging.
 It often leads to financial losses
 pubDate: '2024-09-19'